 CAT as a relational model lends itself perfectly to couples work.
 In this work the couple system is the client, rather than the therapist working individually with two clients.
 The main work is done in the space between the couple.
 This contrasts with individual therapy, where the system is the dyadic relationship between client and therapist.
 Couples therapy looks at communication and system dynamics as they exist within the relationship.
 An example might be proximity (closeness and interdependence) versus autonomy (how possible it is to pursue individual interests and goals).

 Naming and mapping out these dynamics within the couple’s dance is often transformative.
 Patterns are hard to notice and reflect on when 'in' the dance.
-For example the therapist may enable partners to notice how one is active in pursuing the other for emotional closeness, whilst the other in response withdraws further.
+For example the therapist may help partners to notice how one is active in pursuing the other for emotional closeness, whilst the other in response withdraws further.
 Within therapy the therapist can shine a light on how these patterns often originate in early relationships and become mirrored in adult partnerships.
-Perhaps one partner may share they felt overly dominated by an early caregiver, and come to understand how as a defence they developed a pattern of pulling away.
-Carrying this withdrawing behaviour into subsequent relationships, their self-protective pattern may then be recognised with more compassion by both themself and their partner.
-Understanding may help to salve what was previously a source of conflict.
+Perhaps one partner may share how they felt overly dominated by an early caregiver, and come to understand how as a defence they developed a pattern of pulling away.
+This withdrawing behaviour may then be carried into subsequent relationships.
+Recognising, with compassion, the impact of their self-protective pattern on the relationship is often transformative.
+Understanding, and sharing vulnerability, often helping to salve what was previously a source of conflict.

 Negotiating care for ourselves and each other